 Return to Index

 Rebuilding other Clock Motors, other Electric Clocks, and General Information.I can and do all types of electric clocks and their motors or rotors including movement overhauling.
 Complete motor and rotor rebuilding information is located at: http://www.telechron.us/rotor.html I NEVER do more than is necessary unless the customer insists.
 If you just want the rotor or motor rebuilt, that's fine but it does not guarantee that it will solve the clock's problems.
 Most likely it will but I can't guarantee that fact.
 I still warranty the rotor or motor but not the clock itself if we just deal with the rotor or motor.
 I can test the motor, rotor, and coil independently of the clock, so we can deal with that separately and I do work on motors, rotors, and coils without the necessity of sending the entire clock.
 The way I proceed, assuming the clock comes here, is first test the coil, then test the rotor.
 If any trouble lies in these areas, then I act accordingly and then test the clock for function.
 As stated earlier, this procedure solves the clock's problems about 80% of the time.
 If either one or both does not solve the problem then it's on to the overhaul.
 If it does not have a rotor, (this would be a clock other than a Telechron, Revere, Herschede or G.E.) then its first test the motor and if that's good then on to the overhaul.
 I realize this may all be confusing but I never do more than is needed and the clock always stays original, as sent to me, or I refuse the work.
 Parts either purchased or made by another will be an additional charge.
 My charge for shipping and handling is $30.00 if the whole clock come here.
 Included at that price is from $200 to $900 of UPS insurance depending on the age of the piece.
 All other parts will be extra.
 Most rebuilt original motors and rotors sell for between $100.00 and $150.00.
 Original coils are $100.00.
 For more rotor/motor information please see: http://www.telechron.us/rotor.html There's never any hidden extras to the prices quoted above.
 Once testing starts it is performed in two parts.
 The first test is the function test to ascertain whether or not my overhaul was satisfactory.
 Then the second test is the timing test which takes about a week and during this test period I use either the U.S. Postal Service to mail you a copy of the invoice or bill via E-mail and I expect payment in the form mentioned below.
 I shipped when both the payment and the testing period have been satisfied.
 Normally shipping takes place one week or so after I receive payment.
 I ONLY accept Pay Pal, money orders, certified checks, or company checks for payment, but repeat customers may use personal checks.
 Please be sure to double box the clock and insure it for at least $200.
 By double box I mean to pack the 1st and 2nd boxes as if you were going to ship each independent from the other one.
 I use a 24" x 9" x 9" as the first box and then use a 28" X 12" x 12" box for the second.
 The last box does fall within the total grit that UPS uses and keeps the shipping costs way down.
 Anything larger will fall into the oversized box catagory and double your shipping costs.
-My turn around time is about 6 to 8 weeks and possibly more.
+My turn around time is about 2 to 3 months.
 Please remove and include the pendulum if the clock has one, most electrics do not have a pendulum so don't knock yourself out trying to find one.
 Old parts are returned by request only.
 Return to Index

 Who Does the Work?It should be known that ALL work is done in house and by me personally.
 The exception is fabricating a new replacement part, which is very rare.
 Return to Index